Livingston Young Professionals

 How can I follow along or receive updates?

 You can always follow our social channels for posts that are public.
 We are on facebook and instagram.
-We also a private facebook group.
-WE can also add you to our email communications.
+We also a engage regularly through a private facebook group.
+Plus you can signup for monthly LYP Newsletters sent to your inbox.

 - Livingston Young Pros facebook page